MalasadaTech/masq-monitor/README.md

 <br>Method 3: Monitoring for scan tasks that use the official USAA favicon hash (or anyother official USAA hashes).

 The monitoring TTPs will need to be periodically updated as needed.

+It should output to a txt or PDF.